gameboxthing/renpy_parser/README.md

 [evil_bob] mwahaha
 ```
 The output from the parsed rpy script will look something like the following

-> Man: it was I all along
+>Man: It was I all along
-> Evil Bob: Me Evil Bob
+Evil Bob: Me Evil Bob
-> Evil Bob: mwahaha
+Evil Bob: mwahaha

 The final line here, maintains the name set by the one before.